liamsmith3194/personal-best-pt/README.md

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+-   All Images were sourced from google.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor for answering my questions throughout.

--   Tutor support at Code Institute for their support.
+-   Slack users for constructive feedback.